Assessment and Grading Policy

 Scope:

-This policy applies to all Higher Education Faculty and Adjunct Faculty of the College.
+This policy applies to all Higher Education Faculty of the College.

 Statement: